dward2/BME547/Resources/PyCharm/PycharmSettings.md

 ### Line length guide
 * A line in the editor can be shown that indicates the line length maximum.
 * To turn on and off, go to "Editor /Color Scheme / General" (see below).
-Select "Hard wrap guide" in the right hand portion.
+In the right hand portion, select "Hard wrap guide" under "Editor / Guides".
   Turn "Foreground" on or off.
 When turning on, you can vary the color/intensity of the line by clicking on the number code next to Foreground.
 ![](images/SettingsEditorColorSchemeGeneral.PNG)

 ### Editor / Code Style